hoboacademic/conflictinginscriptions/_posts/Welcome Message.md

 ---
-title: "Welcome from Hobo Academic!"
+title: "Welcome from a Hobo Academic!"
 date: 2022-01-22
 categories:
   - blog